Guest Article: DJ on the fly with Mixxx and Raspberry Pi

 To my surprise Mixxx did run fine!
 With new found hope of building a "laptop-less" portable DJ setup I connected my USB sound card and cheap controller only to find out the Raspberry Pi could not deliver enough current to the USB port of the controller - no surprise there.

 Eager to keep the setup simple and portable, I did not want to deal with external powered USB hubs.
-To no avail I tried various cheap USB cards and after many more low power warnings and high latencies, my eye fell on a white label brand controller (Akiyama Pulsar) with build-in soundcard.
+To no avail I tried various cheap USB cards and after many more low power warnings and high latencies, my eye fell on a white label brand controller (Akiyama Pulsar) with built-in soundcard.
 This "Traktor ready" controller had been given to me over the previous owner's frustrations with the lack of mappings for any other software than Traktor.

 Putting one and two together